princeton-nlp/DensePhrases/README.md

 - A figure summarizing the overall process below

 ### 1. Training phrase and query encoders
-To train DensePhrase from scratch, use `run-rc-nq` in `Makefile`, which trains DensePhrases on NQ (pre-processed for the reading comprehension task) and evaluate it on reading comprehension as well as on (semi) open-domain QA.
+To train DensePhrases from scratch, use `run-rc-nq` in `Makefile`, which trains DensePhrases on NQ (pre-processed for the reading comprehension task) and evaluate it on reading comprehension as well as on (semi) open-domain QA.
 You can simply change the training set by modifying the dependencies of `run-rc-nq` (e.g., `nq-rc-data` => `sqd-rc-data` and `nq-param` => `sqd-param` for training on SQuAD).
 You'll need a single 24GB GPU for training DensePhrases on reading comprehension tasks, but you can use smaller GPUs by setting `--gradient_accumulation_steps` properly.
 ```bash